 Selecting the material for a deck depends on two things: the client's preference and budget.
 Both wood and composite decks will be beautiful additions to your South Dakota property.
 Upkeep is also something to consider when selecting a deck.

 Natural wood decks are an appealing option for porches and decks.
 It has been proven over and over that high-quality wood will stand the test of time.
-Cedar wood offer a natural look to your backyard entertaining area.
+Cedar wood offers a natural look to your backyard entertaining area.

 Cedar not only smells great, it is also resistant to rot.
 When being installed outdoors, the wood is treated to protect against the environment.
 Due to the treatment on the wood, it protects against termites, rot, and fungus.